Indiana University

 Problem Solving Decisions: Choose a Method

-Walk your scholars through the process of finding percentages using this problem-solving worksheet!
+Walk your scholars through the process of finding percentages using this problem-solving activity!
 A word problem asks students to figure out how many pieces of a puzzle are left, if the completed 750 pieces make up 60% of the total....

 Curated OER